sahaisaumya/Vista_expresso/README.md

 # Vista_expresso

-This script is useful for analysing the feeding datafiles saved from visual_expresso_gui.
-You can easily upload the excel files to plot some of the common quantities as indicated in Yapici et al, Cell (2016).
+(Vi)sualization and (St)atistical (A)nalysis is useful for analysing the feeding(only) datafiles saved from visual_expresso_gui.
+You can easily upload the excel files to plot some of the common quantities as indicated in Yapici et al., Cell (2016).

 ## Getting started